subhajit-7047/PYTHON/README.md

 # This is PYTHON PROGRAMING Repo.
-Auther - Subhajit Kumar Roy
+Author - Subhajit Kumar Roy